Back to Blog

 If the .45 caliber pistol silencer is an older model, it may not be able to withstand a steady diet of 9mm supersonic rounds.
 In general, .45 ACP is a subsonic round and 9mm is not unless specifically stated on the ammo box.

-It might seem like a no-brainer to simply choose the caliber size of a suppressor to match the caliber size of your gun.
+It might seem simple to choose the caliber size of a suppressor to match the caliber of your gun.
 This makes sense for some shooters, but not for all.
 There are shooters who rely on a handful of caliber sizes between their rifles and pistols.
-If all of those needs are met by a 9mm pistol caliber size suppressor and a 5.56 rifle caliber size suppressor, then the choice is easy.
+If all of those needs are met by a.30-caliber suppressor, then the choice is easy.
 Yet there are a lot of shooters who have a wider spectrum of rifle and pistol calibers.

-If suppressors were more easily obtainable or did not come with a $200 tax stamp involved with the purchase, most folks would simply buy a rifle or pistol suppressor of the caliber sizes that they need and call it a day.
+If suppressors were easily obtainable, some would buy a rifle or pistol suppressor in sizes that they need and call it a day.
 Unfortunately, that is not currently the case in the United States.
+The answer is find the right rifle or pistol sizes that give the most options to the shooter.
+To this end, we recommend a rimfire caliber suppressor, a pistol suppressor, and a.30-cal rifle suppressor.
+This covers most needs.

-For a truly diverse pistol caliber suppressor, we recommend the BANISH 45.
-This is a modular suppressor in .45 caliber that uses different pistons based on the thread pattern of the host firearm.
+For a truly diverse pistol caliber suppressor, we recommend the Dead Air Mojave 45.
+This is a modular suppressor in .45 diameter that uses different pistons based on the thread pattern of the host firearm.
 It can handle everything from rimfire to .45 ACP and including subsonic .300 Blackout.
+If you are a dedicated 9mm shooter, the new BANISH 9 is about as good as it gets, being lightweight and requiring no modification to work on every 9mm on the market with a threaded barrel.

-As for a diverse and modular .30 rifle caliber suppressor, you cannot go wrong with either the BANISH 30 or BANISH 30-GOLD.
+As for a diverse and modular .30 rifle caliber suppressor, you cannot go wrong with either the BANISH 30, which is the most popular .30-caliber suppressor on the market or BANISH 30-GOLD.
 The BANISH 30 can be assembled in two lengths, 7” or 9”, and is a direct-thread model that uses an adapter to go down to 1/2×28” threads and is rated to .300 Weatherby Magnum.
-The BANISH 30-GOLD is a fixed size of 9” in length but it uses a QD mounting system and is rated to 300 RUM.
+The BANISH 30 GOLD-V2 is a fixed length, and it uses an industry-standard hub mount and is rated to .300 RUM.

 After a basic battery of rifle caliber and pistol caliber suppressors, a dedicated shooter can and should diversify for better performance, whether it is a rifle caliber suppressor for use in precision rifle shooting competition where weight is a factor or a machine gun collector where a suppressor that can handle the volume of full-auto fire is needed.